MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/browser-join.md

 ### Appointments scheduled through the Teams EHR connector

-No set up is needed by you or your staff!
+No setup is needed by you or your staff!

-**Integration with Cerner EHR**: The Teams EHR connector supports patients joining virtual appointments through mobile.
-At the time of the appointment, patients can join by tapping the link in the SMS text message.
-The patient chooses the browser they want, and then Teams opens in that browser.
+**Integration with Cerner EHR**: The Teams EHR connector supports patients joining virtual appointments through a link in the SMS text message.
+At the time of the appointment, patients can join by tapping the link in the SMS text message, and Teams opens in a browser.

 **Integration with Epic EHR**: The Teams EHR connector supports patients joining virtual appointments through MyChart web and mobile.
-At the time of the appointment, patients can start the visit from MyChart by using the **Begin virtual visit** button.
-The patient chooses the browser they want, and then Teams opens in that browser.
+At the time of the appointment, patients can start the visit from MyChart by using the **Begin virtual visit** button, and Teams opens in a browser.

 ## Supported browsers